 3. High Hairline

-Many celebrities have a distinguished high hairline revealing their forehead.
-We perceive people with high hairlines and larger foreheads as intelligent, distinguished and highly adaptable.
+Many celebrities have a notable high or receding hairline revealing their forehead.
+We perceive people with high hairlines and larger foreheads as intelligent, distinguished, and highly adaptable.

 While having a high hairline may seem like you’re receding, it may only be a sign of maturing, which is totally normal.